greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/gpcopy-migrate.html.md

 > **Note** `gpcopy` is available only with the commercial release of VMware Greenplum.

 `gpcopy` is a high-performance utility that can copy metadata and data from one Greenplum database to another Greenplum database.
 You can migrate the entire contents of a database, or just selected tables.
-The clusters can have different Greenplum Database versions.
-For example, you can use `gpcopy` to migrate data from a Greenplum Database version 4.3.26 \(or later\) system to a 5.9 \(or later\) or a 6.x Greenplum system, or from a Greenplum Database version 5.9+ system to a Greenplum 6.x system.
+The clusters can have different VMware Greenplum  versions.
+For example, you can use `gpcopy` to migrate data from a Greenplum Database version 4.3.26 (or later) system to a 5.9 (or later) or a 6.x Greenplum system, from a Greenplum Database version 5.9+ system to a Greenplum 6.x system, or from a 6.x Greenplum system to a Greenplum 7.x system.

 > **Note** The `gpcopy` utility is available as a separate download for the commercial release of VMware Greenplum.
 See the [VMware Greenplum Data Copy Utility Documentation](https://docs.vmware.com/en/VMware-Greenplum-Data-Copy-Utility/index.html).